 Improving National Victim Services Through Transnational Unity and Strategy

-Building upon previous VSE efforts to achieve a more effective and cohesive application of the EU law, the INVICTUS project sets out to address shortcomings in national victim support frameworks through participatory research in six implementing countries: Bulgaria, Croatia, Finland, France, Italy, and Portugal.
-The countries will be guided in their work by Victim Support Europe and Slachtofferhulp (the Netherlands), a leading victim support organisation in one of the best performing EU Member States when it comes to victims’ rights.
+The Improving National Victim Services Through Transnational Unity and Strategy (INVICTUS) project aims to address shortcomings in national victim support frameworks through participatory research in six implementing countries: Bulgaria, Croatia, Finland, France, Italy, and Portugal.
 Project partners will be aided in mapping the scope of existing victim support services in their countries, identifying gaps in provision and best practices, and developing collaborative solutions to improve their national action plans.
 The INVICTUS project’s ultimate goal is to improve how needs of victims of crimes are assessed in implementing countries, how victims are referred, and how information is communicated to victims.

 If you have any project-related questions, please do not hesitate to reach out to Oleksandr Glagola at o.glagola@victimsupporteurope.eu // Antonio de Martin at a.demartin@victimsupporteurope.eu